-On aiding those of lower status to better health and thereby to better decision making, the findings of Cutler and Llera have been discussed in section on education enhances decision making and of Csikzentmihalyi in the immediately preceding section.
-Compared to these Marmot puts less focus on personal education and personal conscious decisions.
+On aiding those of lower status to better health and thereby to better decision making, some theories focus on conscious choices, eg the theory of Cutler and Llera (in the section on how education enhances decision making) and the theory of Csikzentmihalyi (in the immediately preceding section).
+Compared to such theories, Marmot puts less focus on personal education and conscious decisions.
 He puts more focus on societal structures that damage the minds of those of lower status.
+He reports in an editorial and in interviews (that he has inferred from his own epidemiological studies (and those of others as follows.